adamsadowskiorgany/Portfolio/README.md

 # My projects
 I do codding.
 Just take a look to my "FirstAutomatisation" You will observe there:
-1) fulfilling login and password, address by the use of Cucumber and Gherkin
+1) I use Selenium WebDrover with Java
-2) searching what time is it at the moment
+2) I use Page Object Pattern
-3) visiting on my website
+3) I use Cucumber and Gherkin

 # Certificates I passed:
 ISTQB Certified Tester Foundation Level - (Lublin, 1/08/2023)